magento/merchdocs/src/marketing/prex-type-viewbought.md

 title: Viewed this, bought that
 ---

-The _Viewed this, bought that_ recommendation type recommends items most often purchased by shoppers who viewed the specified item.
+The _Viewed this, bought that_ recommendation type recommends products other shoppers purchased disproportionally more after viewing the current product.

 ## How it works